MedicalJewel105/bedrock-tools-creator/README.md

 # How to use

 Run the script and type options.
 You can put custom blocks.json file into `custom_data` folder.
 Result will be written in output.txt file.
+Note: when creating pickaxe you need to remove some blocks, like obsidian by hand if you don't want your pickaxe mine it.

 # Data update